iwantmyname/blog/preview/2014-05-14-platforms-for-building-your-small-business-website.md

 ![Squarespace]({{ site.images_url }}/2014-05-14-squarespace-business.jpg)

 Squarespace ([website](http://www.squarespace.com/)) - Squarespace is one of the biggest web platforms around, and has been adding bigger and better features to its repertoire at a rapid pace.
-With its simple interface and beautiful, responsive templates, you can create interactive pages with photo galleries, blog posts and social integrations.
+With its simple interface and beautiful, responsive templates, you can create interactive pages with photo galleries, custom logos, blog posts and social integrations.
 And with a full e-commerce platform, you can even sell your goods directly from your website.

 ***

 ![Virb]({{ site.images_url }}/2014-05-14-virb-business.jpg)

 Virb ([website](http://virb.com/)) - For most users, Virb is nearly identical to Squarespace, offering its own collection of wonderful responsive templates with amazing tools for integrating photos, blog posts and social media.
-Squarespace does have the upper hand with a stable of mobile apps, but it really comes down to what type of interface you prefer.
+Squarespace does have the upper hand with a stable of mobile apps and small features, but it really comes down to which interface you prefer.

 ***

 ![Weebly]({{ site.images_url }}/2014-05-14-weebly-business.jpg)

-Weebly ([website](http://www.weebly.com/))- Weebly might not get the press that Squarespace does, but it does have an incredibly impressive drag and drop site creation tool that beats just about any other platform in usability.
+Weebly ([website](http://www.weebly.com/))- Weebly might not get the press Squarespace does, but it does have an incredibly impressive drag and drop site creation tool that beats just about any other platform in usability.
 Additionally, you get all the blog, site and social tools you'd expect from a full-featured platform for less than the bigger competition (many business could probably get by with only the free tier).

 ***